maxsptz/emailpyspam/README.md

   * Type an email and password in at the beginning
 * Extended
   * Have the program access a list of emails and passwords to access once an email has been locked
-  * Access a suite of options to create permanently accessible lists of emails to selct and spam
+  * Access a suite of options to create permanently accessible lists of emails to select and spam
   * Send a limited or unlimited amount of emails
   * Comprehensive output
 ## Screenshots